Skip to main content

 People who need to borrow money would almost always rather source their funds from a friend or family member.
 It’s easy to see why.
 Payday loan companies charge exorbitant rates, and it’s a lot easier to deal with someone you know and care about than with a traditional bank.
 However, these kinds of situations can be fraught with risk for those lending the money.
 They’ve caused countless family squabbles and ended untold numbers of friendships.
 Usually, it’s a result of the borrower not paying back the money on time (if at all).

-You can avoid these troubles by being cautious and sensible about who you lend money to.
+Fortunately, you can avoid these troubles by being cautious and sensible about who you lend money to.
 If a friend or family member has asked to borrow money, then imposing clear terms and conditions on the loan is something you must do.
 With that in mind, here are some questions to ask yourself and strategies to follow to make sure you don’t end up kissing your money (and perhaps your friendship) goodbye.

 Assess the Borrower’s Situation

-Your essential first step in evaluating a loan request from someone close is to consider whether or not they’re financially responsible.
-People who are generally good with money sometimes run low on luck and need a helping hand.
 However, others display patterns of poor financial management.
 You’ll notice them splurging on items they don’t need, ignoring responsibilities like rent or bills in favor of personal spending, and routinely racking up large credit card balances.
 If your potential borrower falls into the former category, consider helping them if you can.
 Otherwise, saying no is likely the wiser move.

 Don’t Put Yourself in a Financial Jam to Help Someone Else

 The next thing you should do is look at your own financial situation.
-How are you doing for savings?
+How are you doing with savings?
 Do you have a financial cushion?
 Is your income stable?
 Do you have any major purchases or expenses coming up?

 It’s perfectly all right to look after yourself first.
 If granting someone else a loan will make it difficult for you to honor your own financial obligations, you wouldn’t be remiss to deny the request.
 Be honest, and tell the person asking to borrow your money that you simply don’t have any extra to lend.
-Then suggest your friend or family member looks elsewhere for help.
+Then suggest that your friend or family member look elsewhere for help.

 What if the Money Never Gets Repaid?